nextmoov/nextmoov/developers/NewProject.md

 That's it !
 Our templates are filled with every conventions you should follow.
 Our CI stack will ensure you follow these — and the CD stack will take care of launching your project on both staging and production environnements.

+## Work on this repository

+Read about our [Coding Flow](./CodingFlow) to learn how to work on this new repository of yours.